arielkirkwood/melodic-web/docs/4.0/components/modal.md

 ### Embedding YouTube videos

-Embedding YouTube videos in modals requires additional JavaScript not in Bootstrap to automatically stop playback and more.
-[See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.
+Embedding YouTube videos in modals requires additional JavaScript not in Melodic to automatically stop playback and more.
+[See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/Bootstrap-3-and-youtube-in-modal) for more information.

 ## Optional sizes